| | | |

 Spring Into Summer Blog Hop

-You also have the option to get this summer top crochet pattern as part of the Spring Into Summer Blog Hop, hosted by Ned & Mimi, HanJan Crochet, and Itchin’ For Some Stitchin’.
-The event is sponsored by WeCrochet, who provided the yarn for the crochet designs in this event.
+You also have the option to get this summer top crochet pattern as part of the Spring Into Summer pattern bundle.
+Originally, this pattern was part of a blog hop hosted by Itchin’ For Some Stitchin’, Ned & Mimi, and HanJan Crochet.

-If you want several of the patterns in the event without making the daily blog visits, you can get the crochet pattern bundle which includes all 33 blog hop patterns.
+You can get the crochet pattern bundle which includes all 33 of the summer crochet patterns from the blog hop.
 The cost is deeply discounted compared to purchasing all the patterns individually.

 Little City Summer Top, a free crochet summer top pattern